Philip Morris International Inc. (NYSE:PM) Shares Bought by Panagora Asset Management Inc.

 Panagora Asset Management Inc. lifted its holdings in Philip Morris International Inc. (NYSE:PM – Get Rating) by 9.3% in the 1st quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 232,895 shares of the company’s stock after acquiring an additional 19,883 shares during the period.
 Panagora Asset Management Inc.’s holdings in Philip Morris International were worth $21,878,000 as of its most recent SEC filing.

-Several other large investors also recently made changes to their positions in PM.
-Carnegie Capital Asset Management LLC increased its position in shares of Philip Morris International by 2.6% during the first quarter.
-Carnegie Capital Asset Management LLC now owns 8,836 shares of the company’s stock worth $830,000 after acquiring an additional 223 shares during the last quarter.
-Edgemoor Investment Advisors Inc. increased its position in shares of Philip Morris International by 14.7% during the first quarter.
-Edgemoor Investment Advisors Inc. now owns 2,940 shares of the company’s stock worth $276,000 after acquiring an additional 376 shares during the last quarter.
-Scotia Capital Inc. increased its position in shares of Philip Morris International by 3.5% during the first quarter.
-Scotia Capital Inc. now owns 50,830 shares of the company’s stock worth $4,775,000 after acquiring an additional 1,705 shares during the last quarter.
-Crestwood Advisors Group LLC increased its position in shares of Philip Morris International by 6.0% during the fourth quarter.
-Crestwood Advisors Group LLC now owns 28,978 shares of the company’s stock worth $2,753,000 after acquiring an additional 1,631 shares during the last quarter.
-Finally, Parallel Advisors LLC increased its position in shares of Philip Morris International by 2.2% during the first quarter.
-Parallel Advisors LLC now owns 13,767 shares of the company’s stock worth $1,293,000 after acquiring an additional 302 shares during the last quarter.
-Institutional investors and hedge funds own 76.00% of the company’s stock.
+A number of other large investors have also added to or reduced their stakes in PM.
+BlackRock Inc. increased its position in shares of Philip Morris International by 2.4% during the fourth quarter.
+BlackRock Inc. now owns 94,109,468 shares of the company’s stock worth $8,940,401,000 after acquiring an additional 2,179,980 shares during the last quarter.
+State Street Corp increased its position in shares of Philip Morris International by 3.7% during the fourth quarter.
+State Street Corp now owns 56,505,116 shares of the company’s stock worth $5,437,859,000 after acquiring an additional 1,992,512 shares during the last quarter.
+Geode Capital Management LLC increased its position in shares of Philip Morris International by 0.8% during the fourth quarter.
+Geode Capital Management LLC now owns 27,333,383 shares of the company’s stock worth $2,590,702,000 after acquiring an additional 214,617 shares during the last quarter.
+Fundsmith LLP increased its position in shares of Philip Morris International by 5.5% during the fourth quarter.
+Fundsmith LLP now owns 20,423,427 shares of the company’s stock worth $1,940,226,000 after acquiring an additional 1,069,807 shares during the last quarter.
+Finally, GQG Partners LLC increased its position in shares of Philip Morris International by 1.2% during the fourth quarter.
+GQG Partners LLC now owns 14,402,976 shares of the company’s stock worth $1,368,162,000 after acquiring an additional 166,463 shares during the last quarter.
+76.00% of the stock is owned by institutional investors and hedge funds.

 Wall Street Analyst Weigh In

 A number of brokerages have recently issued reports on PM.
+StockNews.com raised Philip Morris International from a “hold” rating to a “buy” rating in a research report on Tuesday, July 26th.
 Jefferies Financial Group dropped their target price on Philip Morris International from $107.00 to $99.00 in a research report on Tuesday, July 19th.
-StockNews.com raised Philip Morris International from a “hold” rating to a “buy” rating in a report on Tuesday, July 26th.
 Three analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
 According to MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and a consensus target price of $109.13.

 Philip Morris International (NYSE:PM – Get Rating) last posted its earnings results on Thursday, July 21st.
 The company reported $1.48 EPS for the quarter, beating the consensus estimate of $1.26 by $0.22.
 The company had revenue of $7.83 billion during the quarter, compared to analyst estimates of $6.76 billion.
 Philip Morris International had a negative return on equity of 115.36% and a net margin of 11.05%.
 The business’s revenue was down .1% compared to the same quarter last year.
 During the same period in the prior year, the company earned $1.57 earnings per share.
-As a group, equities research analysts anticipate that Philip Morris International Inc. will post 5.99 earnings per share for the current year.
+As a group, analysts predict that Philip Morris International Inc. will post 5.99 EPS for the current fiscal year.

 Philip Morris International Dividend Announcement